ecteodoro/google-distance-matrix/README.md

 Please refer to [Google Distance Matrix API](https://developers.google.com/maps/documentation/distancematrix/) documentation for further details on **request parameters** and **response format**.

+Unlike similar modules, this one accepts multiple origins and the result data is just like the one returned by the Google API.

 ##Installation

 `npm install google-distance-matrix`